hmc-cs111-fall2016/project-pitch/pitch.md

 _Why is this a good project?
 What are some challenges you expect to face?
 How might you overcome them?
 What are some warning signs that the project has gotten off track, and how will you get the project back on track if needed?_
+This will be a good projects because it will fit our week-by-week based development.
+This is a project that will be very easy to get done in chunks, starting with just the bare bones of the project and then building up the syntactic sugar that makes it easy to use and more features depending on the amount of time each part takes.
+I think some design issues will come up in trying to figure out if there is a universally simple way to give to-do lists as programs that everyone, especially non-programmers, will understand.
+There will probably also be some coding problems of figuring out how I want the IR to look (and how many levels of IR I want).

+One way that I will know that this project has gotten out of hand is when the syntax has gotten out of hand.
+As I mentioned in the syntax discussion, right now I figure that the syntax will be rather simple.
+At first, it may be complicated because the sugar will not be my main prority.
+However, after adding sugar it will be a sign that I have added too many features when the syntax becomes too cluttered and hard to read.
+At that point, I will want to figure out what features to remove to make the syntax clean and easy to read and write.